Lifford Courthouse: Visitor centre

-Today, the old courthouse operates as a museum, where the public can walk through the cells and experience life as a prisoner.
+Today, the old courthouse operates as a museum/visitor centre, where the public can walk through the cells and experience life as a prisoner.
 Visitors to the prison are 'arrested' and taken down into the dungeons on the guided tour.
 This takes the form of a one-man show in which an actor portrays some of the jail's infamous residents.
-The building also now houses a bistro, a local library, conference rooms and often hosts special events.
+Visitors can also spend 60 minutes locked up in the 'Jailbreak' escape rooms.
+The building also houses a bistro, a local library, conference rooms, Lifford Museum, and often hosts special events.